 Please help us prevent the spread of winter viruses by not visiting patients in our hospitals if you feel unwell.
 Find out here about how to protect our staff and patients when planning a visit to one of our hospitals

-The Cambridge graduate course in Medicine is a partnership between West Suffolk NHS Foundation Trust, the University of Cambridge, local general practices and three University of Cambridge colleges.
+The Cambridge graduate course in Medicine is a partnership between West Suffolk NHS Foundation Trust, the University of Cambridge, local general practices and four University of Cambridge colleges.

-The course started on 24 September 2001 when the first students were admitted to one of three colleges: Hughes Hall, Lucy Cavendish College or Wolfson College.
+The course started in September 2001.
+Students are admitted to one of four colleges: Hughes Hall, Lucy Cavendish College, St Edmunds College or Wolfson College.
 Students regularly return to West Suffolk throughout the course to gain practical experience and clinical teaching.
-The course also involves six local general practices, so students can see patients being cared for from primary care onwards, appreciating the contribution of all partners to the health care of patients.
+The course also involves general practices, so students can see patients being cared for from primary care onwards, appreciating the contribution of all partners to the health care of patients.

 This can be found in the undergraduate admissions section on the University of Cambridge website.
 This page contains a link to a more detailed guide to the course.

-This can be found on the University of Cambridge School of Clincical Medicine website.
+This can be found on the University of Cambridge School of Clinical Medicine website.